 Which brings us to Neutraface itself.
 Why Neutraface?
 Well, first, Neutraface is named after Richard Neutra the famed architect who designed some of the most iconic Mid-Centry Modernist homes ever.
 Among these is the much photographed Los Angeles home known as Chuey House.

-And second, Neutraface’s sleek, minimalist style suggests an urbane, contemporary lifestyle of laidback sophistication and ease amid airy space filled with California sunlight.
+And second, Neutra’s sleek, minimalist architectural style suggests an urbane, modern lifestyle of laidback sophistication and ease amid airy spaces filled with California sunlight.
 Neutraface then, by extension, suggests this.
 It’s retro and recalls that modernist era and style albeit within a more contemporary context.
 As a san-serif font it speaks to a design awareness of minimalism and how such details communicate one’s taste.